-- i) While determining suspicious transactions, banks should be guided by definition of suspicious transaction contained in PMLA Rules as amended from time to time. - ii) It is likely that in some cases transactions are abandoned/aborted by customers on being asked to give some details or to provide documents.
-It is clarified that banks should report all such attempted transactions in

-STRs, even if not completed by customers, irrespective of the amount of the transaction.

-- iii) Banks should make STRs if they have reasonable ground to believe that the transaction involve proceeds of crime generally irrespective of the amount of transaction and/or the threshold limit envisaged for predicate offences in part B of Schedule of PMLA, 2002. - iv) The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
+- (i) While determining suspicious transactions, banks should be guided by definition of suspicious transaction contained in PMLA Rules as amended from time to time. - (ii) It is likely that in some cases transactions are abandoned / aborted by customers on being asked to give some details or to provide documents.
+It is clarified that banks should report all such attempted transactions in STRs, even if not completed by customers, irrespective of the amount of the transaction. - (iii) Banks should make STRs if they have reasonable ground to believe that the transaction involve proceeds of crime generally irrespective of the amount of transaction and/or the threshold limit envisaged for predicate offences in part B of Schedule of PMLA, 2002. - (iv) As per extant instructions, a bank should not open an account (or should consider closing an existing account) when it is unable to apply appropriate CDD measures.
+It is clarified that in the circumstances when a bank believes that it would no longer be satisfied that it knows the true identity of the account holder, the bank should also file an STR with FIU-IND. - (v) The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
 The Principal Officer should record his reasons for treating any transaction or a series of transactions as suspicious.
 It should be ensured that there is no undue delay in arriving at such a conclusion once a suspicious transaction report is received from a branch or any other office.
-Such report should be made available to the competent authorities on request. - v) In the context of creating KYC/AML awareness among the staff and for generating alerts for suspicious transactions, banks may consider the indicative list of suspicious activities contained in Annex-E of the 'IBA's Guidance Note for Banks, January 2012'. - vi) Banks should not put any restrictions on operations in the accounts where an STR has been made.
-Banks and their employees should keep the fact of furnishing of STR strictly confidential, as required under PML Rules.
-It should be ensured that there is no tipping off to the customer at any level.
+Such report should be made available to the competent authorities on request.

+- (vi) In the context of creating KYC/AML awareness among the staff and for generating alerts for suspicious transactions, banks may consider the indicative list of suspicious activities contained in Annex E of the 'IBA's Guidance Note for Banks, 2005'. - (vii) Banks should not put any restrictions on operations in the accounts where an STR has been made.
+Moreover, it should be ensured that there is no tipping off to the customer at any level.